This page may include affiliate links. Please see the disclosure page for more information.

 5. Instead of cleaning tile and laminate flooring with mops that use a cleaning solution mixed with water in buckets or a spray mop, that both use chemicals that leave a residue to clean and scent your floors, try using a steam mop.
 The steam works to disinfect as you clean and the mop pad picks up the dirt and food particles that are stuck on the floor.

 6. Traditional window cleaners are some of the worst toxic loaded home cleaners.
 I grew up using this and have always hated cleaning windows and mirrors because no matter what I did there always seemed to be some sort of smudge across the surface.
-Replace this product with a more natural version or just use water with a high quality microfiber window cloth to easily remove these toxins from your home.
+Replace this product with a more natural version or just use water with a high quality microfiber window cloth, such as Norwex Window Cloth or e-cloth Window Cloth, to easily remove these toxins from your home.

 All or Multi-Purpose Surface Cleaners